infeeeee/kimai2-cmd/README.md

 On the windows installer version settings.ini location: `C:\Users\Username\AppData\Roaming\kimai2-cmd\settings.ini`

 Integration settings are not asked during first run, you have to change them manually in settings.ini.
-If you don't use an integration, you can safely ignore its settings.
+If you don't use an integration, you can safely ignore it's settings.

 ## Developement version